 ‘Hitcher‘ by Simon Armitage is a short poem that does not follow any consistent rhyme scheme.
-Instead, there are a number of slant, or half rhymes, and random end rhymes throughout the poem.
-These few interconnected phrase help unite the poem but their minimal use allows it to read as casual, conversational speech.
-You can read the full poem here.
+Instead, there are a number of slant or half-rhymes, and random end rhymes throughout the poem.
+These few interconnected phrases help unite the poem but their minimal use allows it to read as a casual, conversational speech.

 Summary of Hitcher

 The poem begins with the speaker telling his readers that he is not feeling well.
 His life appears to not be going great and his boss is on the verge of firing him.
 The man decides to get up from his home and hitchhike to a rental car agency.

 From there he drives out into the street and picks up another hitchhiker or “hitcher.”
 This man rides with him for a short time, telling the speaker that he is only guided by the sun and carries nothing more than a toothbrush.
 The speaker who is overwhelmed by the banality of his own life is overcome with envy and attacks the hitchhiker.

 He hits the man over the head once and in the face six times before opening the car door and throwing him out.
 He observes the hitchhiker bouncing along the street and then disappearing into the hedges on the side of the road.
 The speaker is completely unfazed by what he has done.
 He does not feel worse or better about his life.